Julie Dash

 A film by Julie Dash, 1977, 13 min, B&W

-A nun in Uganda is consumed by fear and doubt about her decision to take the solemn vows of poverty, chastity and obedience.
-Her anguish intensifies night after night as she lies on a hard bed in her small room at the convent and listens to the rhythmic, beckoning drums of her village.
-Adapted from…
+DIARY OF AN AFRICAN NUN (dir.
+Julie Dash, 1977), adapted from a short story by Alice Walker, follows a nun in Uganda consumed by doubt as she prepares to take vows of poverty, chastity, and obedience.
+Her anguish intensifies night after night as she lies in her convent room and listens to the rhythmic, beckoning…

 A film by Julie Dash, 1975, 10 min, Color

-In this experimental short by Julie Dash -- which is one of the first experimental films by a Black woman filmmaker -- dancer Linda Martina Young interprets the same-titled ballad by Nina Simone and embodies the spirits of four women: Aunt Sarah, Saffronia, Sweet Thing and Peaches.
-These women represent common stereotypes of Black women…
+In FOUR WOMEN (dir.
+Julie Dash, 1975), one of the first experimental films by a Black woman filmmaker, dancer Linda Martina Young interprets the same-titled ballad by Nina Simone and embodies the spirits of four women — Aunt Sarah, Saffronia, Sweet Thing and Peaches — who represent common stereotypes of Black women attempting to survive…

 A film by Julie Dash, 1983, 34 min, BW